aneto0/MARTe2/Docs/User/source/core/gams/rtappdetails.rst

       ...
    }

-GAMs can also be grouped inside reference containers (in order to improve readability) and inside GAMGroups.
+GAMs can also be grouped inside reference containers (in order to improve the readability of a configuration stream) and inside :doc:`GAMGroups </core/gams/gam>`.

 .. code-block:: bash